PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

                           k => k.Year);      	// second key
 ```

 _Figure 2_ compares the nested structure and the original object dataset.
-Pay attention to the properties used in each function. `Month` and `Year` respectively become the major and the minor keys to access the data.
+Pay attention to the properties used in each function. `Month` and `Year`, respectively, become the major and the minor keys to access the data.
 The `Rain` property provides the values that we want to display.
 The reduce function (in green) transforms this data into the leaves of the tree.

 ![Figure 2 – Converting a flat tabular structure into a two-level-deep nested tree using d3.rollups().](images/figure-2.png)
 _Figure 2 – Converting a flat tabular structure into a two-level-deep nested tree using `d3.rollups()`.
-Code: [`HeatmapTable/2-nest-rollup.html`](../HeatmapTable/2-nest-rollup.html)_.
+Code: [`HeatmapTable/2-nest-rollup.html`](../HeatmapTable/2-nest-rollup.html)_

 The result is a 12-element array, where each element is a tuple representing a month.
-The first element (the major key) is the number of the month, and the second, a 34-element array of year tuples, where the first element (the minor key) is the year, and the second is the data: the amount of rain measured in millimeters.
+The first element (the major key) is the number of the month, and the second, a 34-element array of year tuples, where the first element (the minor key) is the year and the second is the data: the amount of rain measured in millimeters.

-To select a value you would first choose a month (in black), and then a year (in red).
+To select a value, you would first choose a month (in black) and then a year (in red).
 In this application, we aren't selecting anything, but binding the data to visual elements that have a similar structure.

 Now that we finally have the data in its expected format, we can use it to populate and display an HTML table.

 ## Step 3: Binding the data to visual elements

-The data can be directly bound to nested `<tr>` and `<td>` selections by joining the dataset to a `<table>`.
+The data can be directly bound to nested `<tr>` and `<td>` selections by joining the dataset to `<table>`.
 First, append (or select) the HTML table.
 Your HTML page already has an empty `<table/>` element.
 This will select it:

 ```js
 const table = d3.select("table");
 ```

 Then bind the dataset to the table rows, in the `<table>` context.
-The following code will create a new `<tr>` for each element from the 12-element `nested` array, that is, it will create 12 `<tr>` elements:
+The following code will create a new `<tr>` for each element from the 12-element `nested` array — that is, it will create 12 `<tr>` elements:

 ```js
 const tr = table.selectAll("tr.month")